Sustainalyzer/ecis26-online-appendix/README.md

 | E4 | Consulting | Manager ESG Reporting | 8 | 40 min |

 **Interview Setup & Analysis:**
-- *Location / Plattform:* Microsoft Teams Calls
+- *Location / Platform:* Microsoft Teams Calls
-- *Approach:* It was made sure, that the interviews were semi-structured and as open as possible, avoiding any direct DR mentioning (as already identified through the literature review (see above)) of the interviewer.
+- *Approach:* The interviews were semi-structured avoiding voiding interviewer-led prompting of pre-identified DRs.
 This way, the risk of a confirmation bias (a simple "yes I find that also helpful") was reduced.
-So rather, the needs and requirements of the interviewees were identified via talking about specific real world pain points of the specific industry or use case.
+So rather, the needs and requirements of the interviewees were identified via talking about specific real-world pain points of the specific industry or use case.
 For details see the interview protocols attached.
-- *Documentation:* MS Teams internal transcribtion functionality was used to document the interview outcomes.
-The Interviews were then translated to English as all interviewees were German natives.
+- *Documentation:* MS Teams internal transcription functionality was used to document the interview outcomes.
+The transcripts were then translated into English as all interviewees were German natives.
 - *Analysis:* The given answers were analyzed using qualitative content analysis (Mayring, 2014) to systematically combine them with the results from the literature review results as well identify new DRs.

-*(Note: The interview guide is provided as a separate PDF file in this repository: [Interview Guideline](./Interview-Guideline.pdf)*
+*(Note: The interview guide is provided as a separate PDF file in this online appendix: [Interview Guideline](./Interview-Guideline.pdf))*

 ## 3. Design Requirements Details
 ### 3.1 Mapping Table